Teaching Jobs Overseas / JOYJOBS.COM

-The school boards look for experienced international leaders who are familiar with the accreditation process, the IB curriculum, international recruitment, fundraising, cross-cultural networking and who can operate in a foreign environment (bilingual).
+The school boards look for experienced international leaders who are familiar with the accreditation process, the IB curriculum, international recruitment, fundraising, cross-cultural networking and who can operate in a foreign environment.

 You have to be prepared for a global search and tough competition.
-You are not in the position to be picky. ("I want a job in Italy only for no less than US$90,000.")
+You are not in the position to be picky if you want to stand a chance. ("I want a job in Italy only for no less than US$90,000.")

 While many schools welcome teachers with children, some schools do not accept any number of dependents.